 Resistance is nothing new to Indigenous peoples.
 It forms part of what sustains their peoplehood and their struggle for self-determination.
 A product of historical processes defined largely by displacement, indigeneity is a label imbued with power.
 It goes beyond the cultural and linguistic, and is equally a legal and political identity.

 Emerging from the margins, this adodit is a tapestry of voices of resistance, resurgence, and reparation.
-If it can unsettle the prevailing comfortable assumptions on the burdens of Indigenous peoples in the margins and in effect contribute to the strengthening of their collective action, then it would be a meaningful, beautiful output transcending generations.
+If it can unsettle the prevailing comfortable assumptions on Indigenous peoples in the margins and in effect, contribute to the strengthening of their collective action, then it would be a meaningful, beautiful output transcending generations.
 This is a narrative of the community’s assertion of their rights, which highlights how intergenerational equity can fuel a people’s struggle.

 The Isnag of Kabugao through Kabugao Youth (Jillie Karl Basan, Jann Alexis Lappas, Ma.
 Angelica Umingli)

 Warling Maludon, Roldan Apilit, Angel Umingli, Cariaga Pallat, Budin Balalang

 Collaborators whose contributions are indispensable to this project, but whose safety and security require anonymity.